open-xchange/appsuite-middleware/documentation/components/upgrade_without_downtimes/upgrade_without_downtimes.md

 The database node is removed from the illustration for the sake of clarity.
 It is always implied that all nodes are connected to the same OX database.

-Note that the redirection to the second load balancer will only happen if a user is landed on a 7.6.3 node and the context was already migrated to a 7.10.0 node.
+Note that the redirection to the second load balancer will only happen if a user is landed on a 7.10.0 node and the context was already migrated to an x.y.z node.

 ### Post Process

 After the first node was successfully upgraded and the first schema updated, you can proceed with the rest of the nodes and schemata; step 3 can be skipped for the rest of the nodes as it is only required to be performed once.
-During the process always ensure that you remove the 7.6.3 nodes from the main balancer BEFORE the upgrade starts, and add them only to the secondary balancer AFTER the upgrade is successful and the node is up and running.
+During the process always ensure that you remove the 7.10.0 nodes from the main balancer BEFORE the upgrade starts, and add them only to the secondary balancer AFTER the upgrade is successful and the node is up and running.

-After the entire process ends, you can add all your 7.10.0 nodes to the main balancer and get rid of the secondary and the setup will look like this:
+After the entire process ends, you can add all your x.y.z nodes to the main balancer and get rid of the secondary and the setup will look like this:

 ![Initial Setup](mw-784-4.svg)